Autoencoding-Free Context Compression for LLMs via Contextual Semantic Anchors: Method

 \subsection{Semantic-Anchor Compressor}

-A key distinction between our approach SAC and previous methods is that we derive compressed representations directly from selected context tokens, as shown in Figure~\ref{SAC}.
-This involves selecting a subset of tokens from context $C$ as anchor tokens $S \subseteq C$.
+A key distinction between our approach Semantic-Anchor Compression (SAC) and previous methods is that we derive compressed representations directly from selected context tokens, as shown in Figure~\ref{fig:SAC}.
+This involves selecting a subset of tokens $S$ from context $C$ as anchor tokens $S \subseteq C$.
 We believe that a good selection strategy benefits SAC.
 Following EPL, our default strategy divides the entire context $C$ into $|S|$ chunks and selects the middle token from each chunk.
 This setting helps maximize coverage of context $C$.
-As illustrated in Figure~\ref{fig:attention-anchor}a, selected tokens $c_i \in S$ are enhanced with anchor embeddings $e_A$, yielding an embedding sequence $E=(e_1, e_2, \ldots, e_{|C|})$: where $\mathbf{1}_{c_i \in S}$ is an indicator function that equals 1 when $c_i \in S$ and 0 otherwise.
+As illustrated in Figure~\ref{fig:attention-anchor}a, each selected token $c_i \in S$ is enhanced with the anchor embedding $e_A$, yielding an embedding sequence $E=(e_1, e_2, \ldots, e_{|C|})$: where $\mathbf{1}_{c_i \in S}$ is an indicator function that equals 1 when $c_i \in S$ and 0 otherwise.
 Following previous works, we employ a LLM with LoRA parameters $\theta_{LoRA}$ as the compressor: $\tilde{M} = \mathcal{E}(C) = \mathbf{LLM}(E|\theta_{LoRA}) $.

-While using original tokens from the context avoids learning compressed tokens from scratch and potentially improves the learning efficiency.
-We notice that because the encoder uses causal attentions, the anchor tokens $S$ do not have visibility to the full sentence, limiting its representation power.
-Hence we modify the LLM from using causal attention to use bidirectional attention (see Figure~\ref{fig:attention-anchor}b), enhancing the LLM's encoding capability. $\tilde{M}$ can be either the output of anchor tokens from the LLM's final layer or the Key-Value pairs from each layer.
-Following 500xCompressor, we use Key-Value pairs as the compressed representation $\tilde{M}$.
-During pretraining, we only use $\mathcal{L}_{\mathbf{LM}}$ and do not use $\mathcal{L}_{\mathbf{AE}}$ to train the compressor.
+Overall, using original tokens from the context avoids learning compression tokens from scratch and we empirically validate that such design improves learning efficiency.

+We notice that because the encoder uses causal attention, the anchor tokens $S$ do not have visibility to the full sentence, limiting their representation power.
+Hence in SAC, we modify the LLM to replace causal attention with bidirectional attention (see Figure~\ref{fig:attention-anchor}b), to enhance the LLM's encoding capability.
+Notably, this bidirectional attention operates across all tokens, rather than being limited to the anchor tokens, allowing the model to capture richer contextual dependencies.

+$\tilde{M}$ can be either the output of anchor tokens from the LLM's final layer or the key-value pairs from each layer.
+Following 500xCompressor, we use key-value pairs as the compressed representation $\tilde{M}$.
+For the encoder, we adopt the same language model as the decoder and leverage the original context's KV cache, enabling the decoder to comprehend the compressed representation more readily without requiring additional semantic alignment.\footnote{For context compression, adopting different LLMs for encoder and decoder will create semantic gaps between the two and will impair performance, as noticed by \citep{lv2026datadistributionmattersdatacentric}.} During pretraining, we only use $\mathcal{L}_{\mathbf{LM}}$ and do not use $\mathcal{L}_{\mathbf{AE}}$ to train the compressor.
 Following previous work, we use $\mathcal{L}_{\mathbf{QA}}$ for finetuning.